 Improve image clarity

 The clarity of drone aerial images is affected by flight speed, shutter speed, and degree of flight turbulence.
 The flying speed of the drone is controlled at 80km per hour, and the camera shutter speed is 1/120s to reduce image noise.

 The exposure time of the camera is closely related to the weather.
 When the light conditions are not good, the exposure time should be increased as much as possible, and at the same time, the two selected exposure times should be taken separately.
 Compare the ISO value of the camera.
 The smaller the ISO value, the better the photo quality, so choose a smaller ISO value.

 The flight altitude mainly affects the GSD (the actual size of each pixel) in the flight photo.
 The change of flight altitude will inevitably affect the size of the photo frame.
 The closer the aircraft is to the ground and the smaller the GSD value, the higher the accuracy.
 It was also found that selecting a suitable flight altitude in areas with large ground fluctuations is also essential to improve accuracy.

 JOUAV is a professional flight control and navigation system of the AP System series developed for professional medium and large drones.
 It integrates Novatel's high-precision real-time differential GPS module with centimeter-level positioning accuracy.
-JOUAV independently developed a lightweight photoelectric pod load--MG-200S photoelectric pod, equipped with an advanced 30x lossless optical zoom movement and an infrared thermal imaging movement, with a high-performance graphics processor.
-Using the Nivida Jetson module has ultra-high performance and energy efficiency, can run modern AI workloads, run multiple neural networks in parallel, and process data from various high-definition sensors simultaneously.
+JOUAV independently developed a lightweight gimbal camera payload -MG-120E gimbal camera, equipped with an advanced 30x optical zoom movement and an infrared thermal imaging movement, with a high-performance graphics processor.
+Using the Nivida Jetson module has ultra-high performance and energy efficiency, this thermal drone can run modern AI workloads, run multiple neural networks in parallel, and process data from various high-definition sensors simultaneously.
 Improve the accuracy of aerial drone surveys for users.
-Click to learn more.